geekreflex/react-shadow-component/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-**react-shadow-component**, a powerful and versatile package that allows you to easily add various box and text shadow styles to your React components.
+**react-shadow-component**, a powerful and versatile package that allows you to easily add various box shadow styles to your React components.
 With this package, you can eliminate the need to write complex CSS code and add professional-looking shadows to your components with ease.

 ## Installation